-Investors love the idea of assets with a passive income stream without risk.
+Investment returns usually correspond to the level of risk but the holy grail for investors is always assets with a passive income stream with lower than expected risk.
 Rarely the market provides a free lunch with high return low risk opportunities.
-The level of return usually correspond to the level of risk.
-The lower the risk tolerance means portfolio returns will also be low.
 There are many structural products that are engineered and designed to look like low risk investments but are instead masking the real risk of investing.

-Our investment approach is an active and absolute total return philosophy.
-This means that the investments we select for our portfolio focus not just on the immediate income yield but also increasing value of the investment down the track as result of income growth and value created by management.
+Our investment philosophy is an active and absolute total return approach in finding returns.
+This means that the investments in our portfolio focus not just on the immediate income yield but are businesses with the underlying value that is compounded at a decent clip as result of value added by the management team.

 Alternatively, not everyone can take an active approach in portfolio management.
 Most just want to get on with life.

-We have outlined below a range of passive income ideas that are aimed at investors that are looking for sources of consistent income returns.
-As we mentioned, only because the returns are passive does not mean they are lower risk.
-It is always important to understand what the underlying asset do and how that income is generated as well as the amount of inherent leverage and risks.
+We have outlined below a range of passive income ideas that are aimed for those that would want a passive approach to investment however only because the returns are passive does not mean they are low risk.
+It is always important to understand what the underlying asset does, essentially what you’re buying and how that income is generated as well as the amount of inherent leverage in the investment and the risks that comes with it.

 The selections are not recommendations but presents a range of options designed for long term investors that does not necessarily have the skill set to actively managing the portfolio on a daily or monthly basis.
 These asset classes applies to both superannuation funds and investment portfolios outside of super.